awsdocs/aws-cloud9-user-guide/doc_source/tutorial.md

 # Tutorial: Hello AWS Cloud9 \(console\)<a name="tutorial"></a>

-This tutorial provides a basic first look at AWS Cloud9\.
-It uses the AWS Cloud9 console, which allows you to perform the steps of the tutorial in a graphical user interface rather than [typing commands](tutorial-basic-cli.md)\.
+This tutorial provides a first look at AWS Cloud9\.
+It uses the AWS Cloud9 console, which enables you to perform the steps of the tutorial in a graphical user interface instead of [a command line tool](tutorial-basic-cli.md)\.

 In this tutorial, you set up an AWS Cloud9 development environment and then use the AWS Cloud9 IDE to code, run, and debug your first application\.